-A Crossing of the Galveston, Harrisburg & San Antonio (GH&SA), San Antonio & Aransas Pass (SA&AP), and Cane Belt railroads
+A Crossing of the Galveston, Harrisburg & San Antonio (GH&SA), the San Antonio & Aransas Pass (SA&AP), and the Cane Belt railroads

 Location Map - Tower 115

 Above: The tower sat immediately south of the SA&AP tracks between the GH&SA Sunset Route main line and a Cane Belt spur to the downtown Santa Fe depot.
 The solid yellow line is the Chesterville Industrial Lead.
 Although its tracks remain in place as of February 2017, its connection to the Sunset Route was severed when the spur was officially abandoned in 2008.